0xGingi/phantom/README.md

 ## Cross-Plaform Status

 - Linux: 100%
-- MacOS: Untested - Please Test for me!
+- MacOS: 80% (Some keybinds do not work and colors are fucked)
 - Windows: 75% (Opens and base functionality works, but issues with file navigation and some keybinds)

 ## Installation